Segfault-Inc/Multicorn/pages/home.rst

 The multicorn foreign data wrapper is not different from other foreign data wrappers.

 To use it, you have to:

 - Create the extension in the target database.
-  As a postgresql super user, run the following sql:
+  As a PostgreSQL super user, run the following sql:

     .. code-block:: sql